SAM-Denton/samde/README.md

 | `brightness {down,up}`        | adjust brightness       |

 ## Installation
-This script is intended to be ran in a fresh install of Arch linux with no display manager(gui login screen).
-I use this script after using archinstall with the "xorg" profile selected.
+This script is intended to be ran after using archinstall with the "xorg" profile.

-**Run this script as a regular user.**
+**Run this script as a regular user(not root).**
 ```
 git clone --depth 1 https://gitlab.com/SamDenton/samde.git
 cd samde